deleonab/Automating-Infrastructure-with-Terraform2/README.md

-The objective of this project is to create and provision a 3 tier, Multi AZ architecture with Infrastructure as Code.
-We shall use Terraform to achieve this.
-Please note: In this project we shall use resources mostly.
-In the next version we shall refactor our code into modules..

-![Image of infrastructure](./images/tooling_project_16.png)

  We shall be building a secure and resilient 3 Tier infrastructure inside our own AWS Virtual Private Cloud network for the McQuire Intel company (which uses WordPress CMS for its main business website, and in addition to that, a Tooling Website for their DevOps team.
 For improved security and performance, a decision has been made to use a reverse proxy technology of which we shall use NGINX to achieve this.

+Please note: In this project we shall be creating AWS resources.
+In the next version of this project, we shall refactor our code into modules.

+![Image of infrastructure](./images/tooling_project_16.png)

 It will be made up 3 Tiers: